-As the sun has set on the 20th edition of the AFC Women's Asian Cup India 2022TM, a few final observations rise to the surface.
-The 2022 edition was the first competition to expand beyond the eight-team format in place since 2006.
-With now 12 spots to play for, the qualifying rounds will produce more opportunities for teams to reach the finals and promote women's football in their countries back home.
-Indeed, the AFC, through its commitment to continue developing women's sport, has strategically built on the existing media exposure.
-As a result, the 2022 edition benefitted from unprecedented digital coverage.
-From a digital engagement perspective, even the successful 2018 tournament paled in comparison to India 2022 with a staggering increase of 5,324% across AFC social media channels.
-With more than 270 million impressions, 17 million engagements and 74 million video views, engagement with Asian women's football has never been higher.
-Indeed, had it not been for COVID-19, hopes were high for stadium attendance.
-And while overall attendance for the 2018 tournament dropped compared to the two prior editions in Vietnam and China PR, the 2018 matches still drew more than 31,000 spectators over its 17game schedule.
+On the eve of the 20th edition of the AFC Women's Asian Cup India 2022[TM], a final few observations rise to the surface.
+The 2018 edition was the last of the recent competitions for only eight teams.
+The AFC, through its commitment to continue developing women's sport, has expanded the 2022 event to make it the first to feature more than eight teams since the 2003 Thailand edition.
+With 12 spots to play for, the qualifying rounds will produce more opportunities for teams to reach the finals.
+And while overall attendance for the 2018 tournament dropped compared to the two prior editions in Vietnam and China PR, the matches still drew more than 31,000 spectators over its 17-game schedule.
 A crowd of almost 9,500 - the largest of the tournament - flocked to watch hosts Jordan in their final group match against China PR.

-But even larger crowds had gathered like one of the record attendances of 18,000 at the Thailand versus Vietnam 2014 match where the teams played in front of colourful and passionate support.
+But even larger crowds had gathered like one of the record attendances of 18,000 at the Thailand versus Vietnam 2014 match were the teams played in front of colourful and passionate support.